 European System of Financial Supervision (ESFS)

-The European System of Financial Supervision (ESFS) is a multi-layered system of micro- and macro-prudential authorities that aims to ensure consistent and coherent financial supervision in the EU.
-It includes the European Systemic Risk Board, the three European supervisory authorities (European Banking Authority, European Securities and Markets Authority, and European Insurance and Occupational Pensions Authority) and the national supervisors.
-The ESFS has continuously evolved to take account of the changing context in which it operates, notably the introduction of the banking union, the goal of developing a capital markets union and the withdrawal of the United Kingdom from the EU.
+The European System of Financial Supervision is a multi-layered system of micro- and macro-prudential authorities that aims to ensure consistent and coherent financial supervision in the EU.
+It includes the European Systemic Risk Board, the three European supervisory authorities (EBA, ESMA and EIOPA) and the national supervisors.
+The European Central Bank, as part of the Single Supervisory Mechanism (SSM), is the banking supervisor for the largest banks.

 Legal basis